giers10/youtube_summarizer/README.md

 - copies `ffmpeg` and `ffprobe` from the build machine into [src-tauri/resources/ffmpeg](src-tauri/resources/ffmpeg)

 Build once on each target OS you want to ship.
 For Windows 10, build on Windows.

-## Build On GitHub Actions

-A Windows build workflow from the original repository can be pointed at this folder by running the same commands from `ytsummarizer_tauri`.

-It should run on `windows-latest`, install `ffmpeg` and NSIS, prepare the bundled Python backend with [tools/prepare_bundle.py](tools/prepare_bundle.py), build an NSIS installer, and upload the result as a workflow artifact named `windows-installer`.

 ## Notes